coolerputt01/SoloAssets/README.md

-# PixelCols
+# SoloAssets
-A map collisions generator
+A Assets finder helper